andela-kndungu/string-class/README.md

 `toCurrency` : Returns a currency representation of the String e.g 11111.11 should be represented as 11,111.11.

-`fromCurrency` : Returns a number representation of the Currency String e.g 11,111.11 should return 11111.11# string-class
+`fromCurrency` : Returns a number representation of the Currency String e.g 11,111.11 should return 11111.11.